etw3gh/dinesafe/README.md

     - TODO start a cron task to perform scraping on the over 3000 inspection urls
     - TODO write the final scraper

-Regions Using the 'Hedgerow' web application, referred to as 'Facility' due to this term common to the URLs
+Regions Using the Hedgerow web application
 ===

+Referred to as 'Facility' due to this term common to the URLs

 Inspections for these regions are very easy to access, as the urls and web structure are the same or similar.